andyi2it/website/docs/modelserving/explainer/alibi/moviesentiment/README.md

-# Example Anchors Text Explaination for Movie Sentiment
+# Example Anchors Text explanation for Movie Sentiment

 This example uses a [movie sentiment dataset](http://www.cs.cornell.edu/people/pabo/movie-review-data/) to show the explanation on text data, for a more visual walkthrough please try the [Jupyter notebook](movie_review_explanations.ipynb).